odoo/owl/doc/qweb.md

 <t t-log="foo"/>
 ```

-will print 42 to the console
+will print 42 to the console.